-(6) Represents the loss on sale of a 47-bed skilled nursing property and related net results of operations for the sold property.
+(8) Represents the gain on sale of six skilled nursing properties with a total of 230 beds offset by the loss on sale of a 47-bed skilled nursing property sold.

 Funds From Operations

 Funds from Operations (or FFO) available to common stockholders, basic FFO available to common stockholders per share and diluted FFO available to common stockholders per share are supplemental measures of a REIT's financial performance that are not defined by U.S. GAAP.
 Real estate values historically rise and fall with market conditions, but cost accounting for real estate assets in accordance with U.S. GAAP assumes that the value of real estate assets diminishes predictably over time.
 We believe that by excluding the effect of historical cost depreciation, which may be of limited relevance in evaluating current performance, FFO facilitates comparisons of operating performance between periods.